adolfo-ab/fms-guardrails-perf/README.md

-# FMS GuardrailsOrchestrator Performance Test
+# FMS Guardrails Orchestrator Performance Test

-## Goal
+## Overview
-To get an initial assessment of the performance of the FMS Guardrails Orchestrator running on OpenShift AI, compared to a baseline model without guardrails.
+A simple utility to easily set up an environment and run performance tests on the FMS Guardrails Orchestrator.

 ## Running performance tests
 ### Prerequisites